 A “cake” made from lentils which is fried and cooked in a tomato-based sauce, dhokar dalna is a traditional Bangladeshi vegetarian dish.

-A low-fat dessert made with yogurt that is sweetened using sugar or jaggery, no trip Bangladesh is complete for a sweet-tooth without trying mishti doi.
+A low-fat dessert made with yoghurt that is sweetened using sugar or jaggery, no trip to Bangladesh is complete for a sweet-tooth without trying mishti doi.
 It is available in restaurants and it is traditionally served in clay pots.

 A yoghurt drink normally served with a rich curry, borhani helps balance the spices of the food, a must-have for those who don’t enjoy such a fiery kick to their meal.